 President and Managing Director - Middle East & Africa

-Alex Kyriakidis is President and Managing Director, Middle East & Africa, for Marriott International, Inc., with responsibility for all business activities for the Middle East & Africa Region (MEA), including operations, sales and marketing, finance and hotel development.
+Alex Kyriakidis is President and Managing Director, Middle East & Africa, for Marriott International, Inc., with responsibility for all business activities in the Middle East & Africa Region (MEA), including operations, sales and marketing, finance and hotel development.

 Prior to joining Marriott in January 2012, Mr. Kyriakidis served as Global Managing Director – Travel, Hospitality & Leisure for Deloitte LLP.
 In this role, Mr. Kyriakidis led the Global Travel, Hospitality & Leisure Industry team, where he was responsible for a team of 4,500 professionals that generated $700 million in revenues.